 We also are interested in the role of oscillations in nervous system development and brain function and, in collaboration with Rodolfo Llinas' laboratory (also at NYU School of Medicine), developed an isolated mammalian brain preparation to study thalamocerebral circuit oscillations.

-Associate Professor, Department of Neuroscience and Physiology
+Research Assistant Professor, Department of Neuroscience and Physiology

 Course Director Physiology

 Frontiers in human neuroscience.
 2017; 11:24-24

 Frontiers in synaptic neuroscience.
 2014; 6:2-2